 How to Make a Dry-Brined, Self-Basting, Hands-Off Turkey + Bonus Recipes

-Nine years ago, I was doing my culinary training in Italy, and on the actual day of Thanksgiving that year I moved from my school in Parma to begin my stage at Ristorante l’Angolo d’Abruzzo in Carsoli, Italy.
+10 years ago, I was doing my culinary training in Italy, and on the actual day of Thanksgiving that year I moved from my school in Parma to begin my stage at Ristorante l’Angolo d’Abruzzo in Carsoli, Italy.
 The restaurant owner, Lanfranco, asked if I wanted to cook a traditional Thanksgiving meal for the kitchen crew the following week, and I excitedly agreed!
 The chef, Valerio, asked what ingredients I would need – turkey, potatoes, chestnuts, fresh currents (as a substitute for cranberries), apples, and of course – pumpkin.
-A few days before I was to cook this feast, Lanfranco informed me that the only turkey they were able to find weighed 30 pounds!
-This was out of the question, so the whole dinner was in jeopardy of not happening.
-I stayed optimistic, and the day before started preparing some items – currant “cranberry” sauce with orange and spice, dough for my apple crostata, pumpkin pie, and pumpkin bread.
+A few days before I was to cook this feast, Lanfranco informed me that the only turkey they were able to find weighed 30 pounds, and I thought I was just feeding the small kitchen crew.
+The whole dinner was in jeopardy of not happening, but I stayed optimistic, and the day before started preparing some items – currant “cranberry” sauce with orange and spice, dough for my apple crostata, pumpkin pie, and pumpkin bread.
 All the cooks scrunched their noses at the idea of a dessert made of pumpkin.
 “How can this be?
 Pumpkin in a cake?
 It makes no sense!
 Surely this can’t taste good!”
 I just smiled and thought, “they’ll see!”
 The night before I was to cook the Thanksgiving meal, Lanfranco still didn’t know if the turkey was going to arrive.
 But early the next morning I awoke to him yelling, “Ashley, la tacchino e arrivata!”
 The turkey had arrived!
 I jumped out of bed, threw on my clothes, and ran down into the kitchen.
 I examined the turkey – it was about 15 pounds and a real looker.
 I made a stuffing with roasted chestnuts and apples and got it into the blast chiller so that I didn’t give us all food poisoning (never stuff a cold bird with hot stuffing!)
 I got the turkey stuffed and into the oven, then made an apple-mock mincemeat crostata with an almond crumble, buttery herb biscuits, and mashed potatoes.
 The sous chef, Manuel, was supposed to come in and help me, and when he finally strolled into the kitchen later that morning all he cared about was seeing where the turkey was stuffed…nel cullo!
 Lanfranco had invited a bunch of friends over, and I was now feeding a group of 20!
 He uncorked some wine as I brought out all the dishes, serving them family style, and then Valerio attempted to carve the turkey.
-He was looking at it like it was a foreign object, and before he butcher the poor bird, asked if I’d carve it instead.
+He was looking at it like it was a foreign object, and before he butchered the poor bird, asked if I’d carve it instead.
 They all sat in amazement as I removed the legs and wings, carved the breast, and then the dark meat.
 The meal was a hit!
 When it came time for dessert, I whipped up some maple cream and served a small slice of each of the three tortas.
-This was a tough crowd, and lets just say that I don’t think America’s obsession with pumpkin sweets will ever catch on in Italy.
+This was a tough crowd, and let’s just say that I don’t think America’s obsession with pumpkin sweets will ever catch on in Italy.
 But everyone cleaned their plates!
 That Thanksgiving is definitely one I’ll never forget.

 For the past few years I’ve been dry-brining my turkey, as it is a much easier and a less messy way to impart a nice saltiness and ensure a juicy bird.
 I then employ a technique from Martha Stewart where I wrap the whole thing in cheese cloth that’s been soaked in an aromatic butter & stock mixture, and get this…you don’t need to baste the bird, and it comes out perfectly golden, crispy-skinned and succulent!
 Below you’ll find step-by-step instructions for the whole thing.
 Plus bonus recipes for a shallot & white wine gravy, and mashed potatoes.
 And for the fluffiest mash, cut, peel and soak your potatoes in water overnight…this draws out extra starch and makes for less work on the big day!